borysneselovskyi/postgres_workshop/excersises/README.md

 What could go wrong?

 ### Step 1
-Create the schema and load a small portion of the data:
+Create the schema and load a small portion of the data, see: [Link text](01-create-schema.sql)

 ```bash
 ./01-create-schema.sh